Inclusive Learning in the Classroom: How to Create the Right Environment

 In recent years, general education teachers have joined special education teachers in emphasizing the need for inclusivity in the classroom.
 By creating inclusive classrooms, educators aim to foster learning environments that are equitable and nurturing to every student.
 Additionally, inclusive learning provides students with access to flexible learning choices and effective paths for achieving educational goals in classrooms where they experience a sense of belonging.

-Inclusive learning goes hand in hand with Universal Design for Learning (UDL), which is a set of principles for curriculum development that gives all students an equal opportunity to learn.
+Inclusive learning goes hand in hand with Universal Design for Learning (UDL), a set of principles for curriculum development that gives all students an equal opportunity to learn.
 According to the National Center on Universal Design for Learning, “UDL provides a blueprint for creating instructional goals, methods, materials, and assessments that work for everyone — not a single, one-size-fits-all solution but rather flexible approaches that can be customized and adjusted for individual needs.”
-UDL shares many commonalities with Gardner’s theory of multiple intelligences that “documents the extent to which students possess different kinds of minds and therefore learn, remember, perform and understand in different ways,” according to Gardner (1991).
+UDL shares many commonalities with Harvard Professor Howard Gardner’s Theory of Multiple Intelligences, which examines “the extent to which students possess different kinds of minds and therefore learn, remember, perform and understand in different ways.”

 Use Varied Teaching Strategies